s02blom/Young-Rockstar/README.md

 # Young Rockstar

 ## Introduction
-Intended to explore the basics of the esoteric programing language [Rockstar](https://github.com/RockstarLang/rockstar)
+Intended to explore the basics of the esoteric programing language [Rockstar](https://github.com/RockstarLang/rockstar).
+Here is the [specs](https://github.com/RockstarLang/rockstar/blob/main/spec.md) on Github.

 ## How to use